 Future Payments – Qualified Domestic Relations Order

 A qualified domestic relation order (QDRO) is a family court rode that specifies a spouse’s right to receive a designated percentage of the benefits payable to the other spouse under the retirement plan.
-A QDRO also allows the ex spouse to withdraw their share and roll it into their own IRA to the extent withdrawals are permitted by pension plan’s terms.
+A QDRO also allows the ex-spouse to withdraw their share and roll it into their own IRA to the extent withdrawals are permitted by the pension plan’s terms.
 As for the percentage a spouse should receive from the future payments, the court determines how much of the value was earned during the course of the marriage.
 For example, if your spouse had the pension for 3 years before you were married, and you were married for another 6 years, then only 1/3rd of the pension is a marital asset that must be divided in the divorce between the spouses.

 Dividing the Present Value of the Pension